 About earthquake insurance

-Earthquake coverage pays for damage caused by the shaking and cracking that can damage homes.
+Earthquake coverage pays for damage caused by the shaking and cracking that can damage homes and other structures.
 Other damage indirectly caused by earthquakes may be covered by other insurance.
 Fire and water damage due to burst gas and water pipes - even though it may be caused by a quake - is generally covered by the standard portion of the homeowners policy.
 Earthquake damage to vehicles is covered by the comprehensive portion of auto policies.

 The material used to build the home can also determine premiums or whether your home is even insurable.
-For instance, rates may be cheaper for wood-frame homes, which withstand tremors better than homes made of masonry such as brick and stone.
-Single-story homes may also receive better rates as they tend to sustain less damage from an earthquake.
+For instance, premiums may be lower for wood-frame homes, which withstand tremors better than homes made of masonry such as brick and stone.
+Single-story homes may also have lower premiums as they tend to sustain less damage from an earthquake.
 Age of the home can also affect premiums.
 Some insurers will not offer earthquake insurance for masonry homes.

 Where can I read more about Earthquake Insurance?

 DCI has recognized the significance of informing consumers about insurers that offer earthquake coverage, and reasons for considering why they should obtain insurance for damages caused by a catastrophic event.
 With significant portions of Missouri property owners exposed to the New Madrid Earthquake Zone, DCI finds it essential to provide consumers with updated information regarding from whom and where earthquake insurance is available.
 For more information regarding the Missouri earthquake insurance market, please review the Earthquake Shopping Guide and the Earthquake Report.
 For more information on obtaining or maintaining coverage speak with your agent.